 It is commonly assumed that Elizabeth had unrecognized children, but we don’t in fact know who they were.
 If Southampton was actually her child — he grew up in the royal household because his supposed father died when he was very young — it would certainly explain a lot.
 Without exhuming bodies and doing DNA tests, we will never know.

-Of course, there is a way out.
-Maybe Shakespeare was commissioned to write the poems.
-Maybe all that sentiment isn’t Shakespeare’s.
+Of course, there is a way out aside from the necessary assumption of bad handwriting.
+Maybe Shakespeare was commissioned to write the sonnet/letters.
+Maybe all that sentiment isn’t Shakespeare’s at all.
 Maybe it’s someone else’s.
-An older nobleman, a member of Southampton’s family, commissions the great author to express these sentiments, to chronicle the life of the great Earl.
+An older nobleman, a member of Southampton’s family, commissions the great author to express these sentiments and to chronicle the life of the great Earl.
 Could be.

 The reaction to the Turner case has, in general, been the usual combination of hysterical, irrational, and harmful.
 Everyone understands that the perpetrator should be punished and no one, not Leslie Rasmussen, not anyone, supports rape culture.
 Unfortunately, the hysteria surrounding this case and the mindlessness that seems to be de rigueur these days has hurt many people, including the victim herself.